-The program is designed to help create a better understanding of these cultures by offering American undergraduates the opportunity to study literature, history, art, and politics in a foreign land.
+The program gives you a better understanding of other cultures by offering you the opportunity to study literature, history, art, and politics in a foreign land.

 - Salzburg, Austria

 - Dijon, France (summer only)